-• 5.7.4.2 Air Side Economizers
+5.7.4.2 Air Side Economizers

-Economizer Control Type

-Applicability All systems with an air-side economizer

-Definition An air-side economizer increases outside air ventilation during periods when system cooling loads can be reduced from increased outside air flow.
+Economizer C Control Type Applicability All systems with an air-side economizer Definition An air-side economizer increases outside air ventilation during periods when system cooling loads can be reduced from increased outside air flow.
 The control types include: No economizer.
 Fixed dry-bulb.
 The economizer is enabled when the temperature of the outside air is equal to or lower than temperature fixed setpoint (e.g., 75°F).
 Differential dry-bulb.
 The economizer is enabled when the temperature of the outside air is lower than the return air temperature.
 Differential enthalpy.
 The economizer is enabled when the enthalpy of the outside air is lower than the return air enthalpy.
+Differential enthalpy.
 Differential dry-bulb and enthalpy.
-The system shifts to 100 percent outside air or the maximum outside air position needed to maintain the cooling SAT setpoint, when the outside air dry-bulb is less than the return air enthalpy.
-This control option

-requires additional sensors.

-Units List (see above)

-Input Restrictions As designed

-Standard Design For healthcare facilities, same as the Proposed Design.
-For all others, The control should be no economizer when the standard design total cooling capacity < 54,00033,000 Btu/h and when the standard design cooling system is not a computer room air handling unit (CRAH).
+The system shifts to 100 percent outside air or the maximum outside air position needed to maintain the cooling SAT setpoint, when the outside air dry-bulb is less than the return air dry-bulb AND the outside air enthalpy is less than the return air enthalpy.
+This control option requires additional sensors.
+Units List (see above) Input Restrictions As designed Standard Design For healthcare facilities, same as the Proposed Design.
+For all others, The control should be no economizer when the standard design total cooling capacity <33,000 54,000 Btu/h and when the standard design cooling system is not a computer room air handling unit (CRAH).
 Otherwise, the standard design shall assume an integrated differential dry-bulb economizer.
-An exception is that economizers shall not be modeled for systems serving high-rise residential or hotel/motel guestroom occupancies.

-Standard Design: Existing Buildings
+An exception is that economizers shall not be modeled for systems applied to be betal (motel questroom accurage).
+Standard serving high-rise residential or hotel/motel guestroom occupancies.
+Design: Existing Buildings

-Economizer Integration Level Applicability Airside economizers Definition This input specifies whether or not the economizer is integrated with mechanical cooling.
+Economizer Integ Economizer Integration Level Applicability Airside economizers Definition This input specifies whether or not the economizer is integrated with mechanical cooling.
 It is up to the modeling software to translate this into software-specific inputs to model this feature.
 The input could take the following values: Non-integrated - The system runs the economizer as the first stage of cooling.
 When the economizer is unable to meet the load, the economizer returns the outside air damper to the minimum position and the compressor turns on as the second stage of cooling.
 Integrated - The system can operate with the economizer fully open to outside air and mechanical cooling active (compressor running) simultaneously, even on the lowest cooling stage.
 Units List (see above) Input Restrictions List non-integrated or integrated Standard Design For healthcare facilities, same as the Proposed Design.
-For all others, integrated for systems above capacity 54,000 33,000 Btu/h at Air-Conditioning, Heating, and Refrigeration Institute (AHRI) conditions Standard Design: Existing Buildings
+For all others, integrated for systems above capacity 33,000 54,000 Btu/h at Air-Conditioning, Heating, and Refrigeration Institute (AHRI) conditions Standard Design: Existing Buildings